GalSim-developers/GalSim/docs/_build/html/_sources/config_process.rst.txt

 Config Processing From Python
 =============================

-It is aslo possible to run the config processing from a Python script, rather than using `the galsim executable`.
+It is also possible to run the config processing from a Python script, rather than using `the galsim executable`.
 An example of this can be found in :download:`demo8 <../examples/demo8.py>`.